-If you’re heading to the restaurant for a business meal, it’s good to know the rules that apply to get a tax deduction.
+This way when you’re heading to the restaurant for a business meal, you’ll know the rules that apply to get a tax deduction.

 What Is Considered a Business Meal?